NBA bloodlines run deep.

 A five-star recruit and McDonald’s All-American Game MVP, he committed to head coach Roy Williams and the University of North Carolina Tar Heels on ESPN.
 He chose UNC over Georgetown, Duke, Notre Dame, Oregon, and Miami among others.

-When the team’s top scorer returned on February 1, the Tar Heels lost their first of seven straight.
+When the team’s top scorer returned, the Tar Heels lost their first of seven straight.
 The disappointing season ended with the cancellation of the NCAA Tournament due to the coronavirus pandemic and a 14-19 record for the team from Chapel Hill.

-Greg, who works as an analyst for CBS, NBA TV and Turner Sports, knows what it takes to succeed in the NBA: a competitive spirit, work ethic, and talent are the tip of the iceberg.
+Greg, who works as an analyst for CBS, NBA TV and Turner Sports, knows what it takes to succeed in the NBA: a competitive spirit, work ethic and talent.

 Cole has all of those and an understanding that it’s better to manage that competitive fire with wood than kerosene.